TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/Languages.rst

 .. tip::

-   If you need additional languages there are 2 possible options:
+   If you need additional languages there are two possible options:

-   - Open an issue at https://forge.typo3.org/projects/typo3cms-core/issues and describe your usecase.
+   *  Open an issue at https://forge.typo3.org/projects/typo3cms-core/issues and describe your usecase.
 The language might be added to the next major release of TYPO3.

-   - Take a look at the section :ref:`xliff-translating-languages` to solve it in your project.
+   *  Take a look at the section :ref:`xliff-translating-languages` to solve it in your project.